 She Hustles: Women-Owned Businesses

-March is Women’s History Month, making it a great excuse to explore and support local, women-owned businesses – and enjoy new experiences along the way.
+This Women’s History Month—and all year long—explore and support local, women-owned businesses while learning their stories and enjoying new experiences along the way.

 by Celeste Smith

 Women’s History Month is a time to reflect and honor women’s contributions to history, the economy and the community.
 There’s no better time to celebrate the female entrepreneurship that thrives in the Queen City, although there are so many amazing women-owned businesses in Charlotte to support all year long.

 Stop by this restaurant, art gallery and gathering space next time you're in NoDa.
 Owner Christa Csoka works to preserve the area's local art and history while putting an emphasis on fresh, local and organic ingredients.

 Let your creativity shine at this fun do-it-yourself workshop great for team-building sessions, a night out with friends or other group gatherings.
 In 2016, Maureen Anders and Adria Ruff launched AR Workshop (their last name initials combined to create AR) in Pineville.
 Now, they have more than 150 locations franchised around the country.